edgio-docs/edgio-docs/src/pages/guides/troubleshooting.md

 A typical pattern is that your site works fine for a few days after deploying to {{ PRODUCT_NAME }}, then your server starts interpreting the requests as a DDoS attack.

 To prevent this scenario, you must configure your server with allowlisted  {{ PRODUCT_NAME }}  IP addresses.
-See “IP Whitelist” in [Network Configuration](/guides/production).
+See "” in [Network Configuration](/guides/production).

 ### Procedure {/*procedure*/}